USS Anne Arundel: Post World War II

-Having taken on another load of troops and cargo, Anne Arundel sailed to Tsingtao, China.
+Having taken on another load of troops and cargo, Anne Arundel sailed to Qingdao, China.
 After discharging her passengers there, the ship proceeded to the Philippines.
 From Manila, she got underway on 30 October with TG 78.6, bound for French Indochina.
 Anne Arundel reached Hai Phong on 2 November and began embarking elements of the Chinese 52nd Army and their equipment for transportation back to China.
 She arrived at Chinwang'tao on the 12th.
 Having disembarked her passengers, the vessel left Chinese waters two days later and proceeded to Nagoya, Japan.

 There, the transport embarked several hundred military personnel and sailed for the United States on 5 December.
 She arrived at Tacoma, Washington, on the 18th; remained in availability at Tacoma through late January 1946; and then got underway to sail to the east coast.
 The vessel retransited the Panama Canal on 14 February and joined the Atlantic Fleet.
 Anne Arundel arrived at New York City on 21 February and began preparations for deactivation.
 She was decommissioned at Brooklyn on 21 March 1946 and turned over the War Shipping Administration for disposal.
 Her name was struck from the Navy List on 12 April 1946.

 Returned to her prewar owners and refurbished for merchant service, the ship operated as Mormacyork until laid up around 1962.
 She remained on contemporary merchant vessel registers, inactive, until she was sold to the Lotti S.p.A., of Italy, on 1 July 1970, and broken up for scrap.